The agent works in the files

-execute "rg 'Download Divine' pages blocks"
+rg 'Download Divine' pages blocks

-→ pages/home/index.php
+→ pages/divine/home/index.php

 → blocks/elements/download-button/index.php